MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 ```PowerShell
 Set-AipServiceDocumentRevoked -ContentId "<Guid>" -IssuerName "<IssuerName>"
 ```

+If you don't have the contentID for the document you want to revoke access for, first use the [Get-AipServiceDocumentLog](/powershell/module/aipservice/get-aipservicedocumentlog) cmdlet to search for your document and return the content ID, using the filename and/or the user who applied protection on the document.

+Then, use that contentID value to revoke access as needed.

 > [!TIP]
 > Users can also revoke access for any documents where they applied protection directly from the **Sensitivity** menu in their Office apps.
 For more information, see [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)